frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

+---
-## Crash landing or a soaring success?
-This article determines the benefits of using GitHub's AI pair programming tool, Copilot.
+title: "Crash landing or a soaring success? - GitHub Copilot Investigation"
+date: 2024-01-03
+---

 ## Introduction
 In my last blog, I spoke about not knowing the capability of GitHub Copilot.
 I decided to change this by signing up for the 30-day free trial and I began my investigation.
 I set out to determine the effectiveness, accuracy and security of GitHub Copilot as a tool for programmers.
 The end goal is a consideration of whether the monthly subscription costs involved are justified.